udu3324/info-card/README.md

 ## Why I Made It

 I wanted to take a notch down on all the highly complicated PCBs I've made and create something more artsy.
+I gained more experience from using Krita with its keybinds and workflow.

 ## Schematic

 It's really simple.
+I don't think you can run anything else from NFC but a few components.

 <img width="257" height="417" alt="kicad_tgEUnuB24y" src="https://github.com/user-attachments/assets/87e6afe6-bd15-41e7-9e3e-837febda88e3" />

 ## BOM